Land-Use Controls: Comprehensive Plans, Zoning, and Property Restrictions

 - protection of natural resources.

-The city planning department creates and maintains a zoning map, a diagram of the existing zoning classifications: single-family residential, multiunit, mixed-use, agricultural, commercial, and industrial, and so on.
+The city planning department creates and maintains a zoning map, a diagram of the existing zoning classifications: single-family residential, multiunit, mixed-use, agricultural, commercial, industrial, etc.

 The zones are most commonly designated by letters, such as A for agricultural, R for residential, and C for commercial.
 In addition, certain planned unit developments (PUD) may be zoned for mixed-use, comprising both residential and commercial sections.
 Zoned classifications may have further subdivisions.
-For instance, land zoned for residential may be subdivided further into single-family homes, semi-detached residences consisting of no more than 4 dwelling units, high-rise apartments, and so on.
-So C-1 may designate businesses such as service stations and convenience stores; R-2, single-family housing; R-4, high density residential, as in apartments, and so on.
+For instance, land zoned for residential may be subdivided further into single-family homes, semi-detached residences consisting of no more than 4 dwelling units, high-rise apartments, etc. So C-1 may designate businesses such as service stations and convenience stores; R-2, single-family housing; R-4, high density residential, as in apartments, etc.

 There may also be buffer zones, consisting of playgrounds or parks that separate residential zones from other zones.